 Post-COVID, we now know that your relationships with your suppliers will change.
 Managing them through the rearview mirror on past performance won’t be enough.
 You will need to engage with them and seek to influence their future behavior.
 Supply Management will become 4D Supply Engagement.

-You have learned much in the last two months
+You have learned much in the last two months within Supply Management

 First, you have found out that risk management processes for identifying and managing future risk went out of the window and did not work.
 The risks were not recognized correctly, and more chances will continue to be missed in many organizations during the time of restart.
 It turns out it is hard to look deep enough into your supply base from the outside – given its complexity – to understand enough pieces to the extent you need when there are many parts across many layers.
 As the lockdown ends and manufacturers and service businesses restart, how many will find starting harder because elements/components necessary to operate are not immediately available?

 It is still essential to have systems and structures around understanding past supplier performance.
-Classic supplier management, which tracks operational performance, and checks to commercial terms, has a role to play.
+Classic supply chain management, which tracks operational performance, and checks to commercial terms, has a role to play.
 This is the ‘rearview mirror,’ which it will be possible to automate collation, reconciliation, and assessment of, to give an overview of the situation to the board.

 However, secondly, you have discovered that while reporting systems can tell you about past supplier activity, they struggle with what is going on in that supplier today or tomorrow.
 Discovering their finances from six months ago is not the same as understanding their financial position now or in the near future.